My recovery from manic depression has been an evolution, not a sudden miracle. – Patty Duke

 Because they’re milder, hypomanic episodes can often go unrecognized and as a result Bipolar II Disorder is often misdiagnosed as depression.
 Several studies have found that the risk of suicide is higher for those with Bipolar II than Bipolar I Disorder, likely because it’s often not diagnosed and therefore not treated properly.

-Cyclothymic Disorder - mild form of bipolar disorder, in which two episodes of hypomania alternate with episodes of mild depression for at least two years.
+Cyclothymia is mild form of bipolar disorder, in which two episodes of hypomania alternate with episodes of mild depression for at least two years.
 The symptoms of a person with Cyclothymic Disorder do not meet the diagnostic criteria for other types of bipolar disorder.
 With cyclothymia, you experience periods when your mood noticeably shifts up and down from your baseline.
 You may feel on top of the world for a time, followed by a low period when you feel somewhat down.
 Between these cyclothymic highs and lows, you may feel stable and fine.

 How Often Do People With Bipolar Disorder “Cycle?”